Conway's Game of Life on the BLiTTER

 blitlife.prg

 And that’s basically it.
 I have created a simple (and ugly) GEM application that wraps my blitter algorithm.
 It hard codes three images and opens each in their own window.
 Closing all windows will exit the application.
 If you want to experiment with other patterns, you will have to modify them in the source and recompile the application.
 Also note that you need an ST with a blitter chip.
-The code does not test for it and will most probably bomb out if you try to run on a machin without… It may even bomb on a machine with one. ;)
+The code does not test for it and will most probably bomb out if you try to run on a machine without… It may even bomb on a machine with one. ;)

 Downloads: